mohitpai/journey-optimizer.en/help/using/offers/offer-library/creating-personalized-offers.md

 ---
 # Create personalized offers {#create-personalized-offers}

->[!CONTEXTUALHELP]
->id="od_offer_attributes"
->title="About offer attributes"
->abstract="With offer attributes, you can associate key value pairs with the offer for reporting and analysis purposes."
->additional-url="https://video.tv.adobe.com/v/329375" text="Watch demo video"

 Before creating an offer, make sure that you created:

 * A **placement** in which the offer will be displayed.
 See [Create placements](../offer-library/creating-placements.md)